vpreston/adaptive-sensing-papers/README.md

 **Summary**:

+D. R. Thompson and D. Wettergreen, "Intelligent maps for autonomous kilometer-scale science survey," 2008.

+**Summary**: The use of science policies to modify path and sampling rate is presented for a static measurement target (topography).
+Monte Carlo and gradient descent are employedto establish so-called hyperparamters to define the sampling distribution.

 J. Vallvé and J. Andrade-Cetto, “Dense entropy decrease estimation for mobile robot exploration,” in Proceedings - IEEE International Conference on Robotics and Automation, 2014.

 **Summary**:

+N. K. Yilmaz, C. Evangelinos, P. F. Lermusiau, and N. M. Patrikalakis, "Path planning of autonomous underwater vehicles for adaptive sampling using mixed integer linear programming," IEEE Journal of Oceanic Engineering, vol. 33, no. 4, pp. 552-537, 2008.

+**Summary**: The authors argue for a particular objective and restriction formulation of a MILP in order to perform adaptive sampling in a 2D vector field with multiple interesting quantities.